 Ross Flowers, Ph.D.

-Ross Flowers, Ph.D. is an experienced international sport and performance psychologist, executive coach, author and speaker.
-He is a partner in Giles Consulting Group, and the director of sports and performance psychology for the Los Angeles Clippers.
-He has experience as a leadership development coach for the Center for Creative Leadership, psychologist in the California Department of Corrections and Rehabilitation, and sport psychology instructor.
-Ross designs, teaches, and implements skills development programs for culturally diverse individuals, teams and organizations.
-Ross is also the author of Introducing Your Child to Sports: An Expert’s Answers to Parents’ Questions about Raising a Healthy, Balanced, Happy Athlete.
+Dr. Ross Flowers is an experienced psychologist, international sport and performance psychologist, executive coach, author and speaker.
+He is a partner in Giles Consulting Group and served as the director of sports performance psychology for the Los Angeles Clippers, mental health clinician for the Los Angeles Rams, senior sport psychologist for the United States Olympic Committee, and sport psychology consultant for UCLA track & field.
+He has experience as a leadership development coach for the Center for Creative Leadership, psychologist in the California Department of Corrections and Rehabilitation, sport psychologist for San Diego State University Athletics, sport psychology instructor and psychologist/director of the Applied Sport Psychology Program at the University of California Davis.
+Dr. Ross Flowers counsels, designs, teaches, and implements skills development programs for culturally diverse individuals, teams and organizations.

-As a leadership development and executive coach, Ross administers and interprets assessments, conceptualizes growth opportunities, builds coaching relationships, and provides custom mentor-coach and leadership development opportunities for business managers and executives.
-His experiences working with an international clientele of government, for-profit and non-profit companies provide Ross with a uniquely diverse skill set.
-Ross’s breadth and depth of experiences help him engage diverse issues, and integrate meaningful skills to reach impactful solutions.
+As a leadership development and executive coach, Dr. Flowers administers and interprets assessments, conceptualizes growth opportunities, builds coaching relationships, and provides custom mentor-coachingand leadership development opportunities for business managers and executives.
+Hisexperiences working with an international clientele of government, for-profit and non-profit companies provide Dr. Flowers with a uniquely diverse skill set.
+Dr. Flowers’s breadth and depth of experiences help him engage diverse issues, and integrate meaningful skills to reach impactful solutions.

-Ross served at the Associate Director level of the United States Olympic Committee as a senior sport psychologist.
-In addition to creating sport psychology programs for national governing bodies of sport and implementing services to teams and individuals, Ross successfully integrated performance services into the culture of an Olympic Training Center through coaching, mentoring, psycho-education, psychotherapy, individual and group consultation, leadership training, team building, capital project requests, research, written reports, educational programming, and training venue development.
-He served on many USA World Cup, World Championship and Olympic teams for summer and winter sports.
+Dr. Flowers served as a senior sport psychologist for the United States Olympic Committee.
+In addition to creating sport psychology programs for national governing bodies of sport and implementing services to teams and individuals, he successfully integrated mental health and performance services into the culture of an Olympic Training Center through coaching, mentoring, psycho-education, psychotherapy, individual and group consultation, leadership training, team building, capital project requests, research, written reports, educational programming, and training venue development.
+Dr. Flowers served on many USA World Cup, World Championship and Olympic teams for summer and winter sports.

-Ross founded and directed the Applied Sport Psychology Program at the University of California, Davis, working in Counseling and Psychological Services and the Intercollegiate Athletics Department serving 26 intercollegiate athletic programs, over 800 student-athletes and 121 coaches and staff.
-He also supervised the professional development of psychology doctoral candidates specializing in applied sport psychology.
+Dr. Flowers founded and directed the Applied Sport Psychology Program at the University of California, Davis, working in Counseling and Psychological Services and the Intercollegiate Athletics Department serving 26 intercollegiate athletic programs, over 800 student-athletes and 121 coaches and staff, as part of the campus population.
+He also supervised the professional development of psychology doctoral candidates, with emphasis on those specializing in applied sport psychology.

-Ross has expertise in assessing individual attributes such as; self-confidence, decision-making ability, leadership, clear communication, emotional and anger management, adaptability, and achievement planning, in order to develop successful strategies to improve individual behavior, team performance and organizational culture.
-His productivity in the realm of elite performance enhancement is supported by his background as an elite athlete, NCAA Division 1 coach, and consultant to national and international business professionals.
-Ross holds a doctorate of philosophy in counseling psychology from the University of Missouri-Kansas City with emphasis in performance and sport psychology, and a bachelor of arts in psychology from the University of California, Los Angeles.
+Dr. Flowers’s productivity as a psychologist and in the realm of elite performance enhancement is supported by his background as an elite athlete, NCAA Division 1 coach, and consultant to national and international business professionals.
+He holds a doctorate of philosophy in counseling psychology from the University of Missouri-Kansas City with emphasis in performance and sport psychology, and a bachelor of arts in psychology from the University of California, Los Angeles.